 Dani Netherclift is a writer and poet living on un-ceded Taungurung lands in the Victoria High Country, surrounded by mountains.
 She lives with her husband, son and daughter and has a PhD in creative writing.
 Her area of research is the lyric essay and its intersections with white space, elegy and the body.
-Her first book, Vessel: The Shape of Absent Bodies is being published by Upswell Publishing in late 2024.
+Her first book, Vessel: The Shape of Absent Bodies is out now, published by Upswell, available in all good book shops or via Upswell,

-Her poems have been published in Cordite, Stilts, Rabbit, Plumwood Mountain, Mascara, Blue Bottle Journal, The Slow Canoe Lockdown Audio Project, Verity La, Meniscus, Swamp, Otoliths and In Recent Works Press anthology What we carry, as well as on a street in Adelaide for the Raining Poetry in Adelaide project via the J.M.
+Her poems have been published or are upcoming in 5 Island’s Press Oystercatcher One, in Cordite, Stilts, Rabbit, Plumwood Mountain, Mascara, Blue Bottle Journal, The Slow Canoe Lockdown Audio Project, Verity La, Meniscus, Swamp, Otoliths and In Recent Works Press anthology What we carry, as well as on a street in Adelaide for the Raining Poetry in Adelaide project via the J.M.
 Coetzee Centre for Creative Practice.

 Dani was the winner of Queenscliffe Literary Festival’s inaugural Microfiction Prize, in 2020, as well as being highly commended in the first Byron Writer’s Festival microfiction competition (2016) and had her 8-word story selected to be beamed onto massive billboards around Brisbane in Queensland Writer’s Centre (2017).